-Graph and Pipeline
+ML Graph and Pipeline¶

-Graph and Pipeline is a structural framework for developing q/kdb+ solutions, based on a mathematical directed graph.
+The ML Graph and Pipeline library is a structural framework for developing q/kdb+ solutions, based on a mathematical directed graph.
 In mathematics, and more specifically in graph theory, a directed graph is a set of vertices/nodes/points connected by edges, where the edges have an associated direction as shown in the below example:

 By defining code using this core idea a user can develop independent sections of code defined by the nodes and connect them together logically to form a full data analysis pipeline.

-Writing code this way allows for:
+Writing code this way means that:

 - Maintenance of a code base is easier due to the individual elements being independent of each other prior to the connection and validation of the graph.